What we think

 Unlike most of the NHS, publicly funded adult social care is not free at the point of use.
 Instead access is restricted to those with the highest needs and lowest assets.
 Complicated rules to determine eligibility for publicly funded services create a complex system that is difficult to understand.
 Social care also differs from the NHS in that it is run by local authorities, who typically commission private sector companies or voluntary sector organisations to provide services.

 Underfunding has forced local authorities to restrict eligibility to those with the most substantial care needs only, while nationally means test thresholds have not been increased in line with inflation.
-As a result, while more older people are approaching councils for support, fewer are now receiving it, although there has been a small increase in the number of working-age adults getting long-term help who now account for nearly half of the total adult social care budget.
+As a result, while more older people are approaching local authorities for support, fewer are receiving it, although there has been a small increase in the number of working-age adults getting long-term help who now account for nearly half of the total adult social care budget.
 The long-term impact of Covid-19 on care needs is not yet known, though the pandemic – at least initially – resulted in increased levels of unmet need.

 Those who are not eligible for publicly funded services have no protection against the very high costs associated with long stays in residential care.
 In the absence of a viable private insurance market the Care Act was supposed to bring in a ’cap on the costs of care‘, but this section of the legislation was never implemented.
 As such around 1 in 10 people aged 65 or over face care costs of £100,000 or more.

-Many councils also pay providers less than they need to deliver quality care, leading some to hand back contracts or go out of business, threatening the supply of publicly funded care to the people who need it.
+Many local authorities also pay providers less than they need to deliver quality care, leading some to hand back contracts or go out of business, threatening the supply of publicly funded care to the people who need it.
 The Covid-19 pandemic has increased the risk of provider failure, particularly among care homes.
 This also results in a system that relies on cross subsidy between care home residents paying for themselves and those who are funded by their local authority.
 This cross subsidy can be significant: on average, a self-funder’s place costs around 40 per cent more than one paid for by the local authority.

 Together, these issues mean that many older and disabled people who need help with basic tasks such as washing, eating and getting dressed are forced to rely on family, pay for care themselves – or are unable to access care at all.
 Although the primary impact is on service users and their families, this has knock-on effects on the NHS and other services.